Is Food Engineering a Good Career

 Food engineers design, develop, and test food products for the grocery store, restaurant, or home.
 Their work can include everything from developing new recipe formulations to perfecting production processes.
 Food engineers usually have a bachelor’s degree in food science or engineering, plus experience in a related field.

-See also How Much does it Cost to Replace a Car Engine
+See also How to Put a Hayabusa Engine in a Smart Car

 The average salary for food engineers was $91,410 as of May 2017.
 The highest-paying states were California ($107,520), Texas ($102,080), and Maryland ($92,970).
 The lowest-paying states were South Dakota ($68,830), Wyoming ($74,670), and West Virginia ($76,390).